 or the Royal College of Paediatrics and Child Health website

 Children who have had a bout of sickness or diarrhoea will need to stay off school for 48hrs from the last episode.

-As a school, we have always rewarded 100% attendance termly, with a certificate that gets awarded in assembly.
-From the term (Autumn 2018), children who have 100% attendance will be awarded a bronze 100% badge.
+So that the children recognise the importance we place on good attendance we have an award system.
+From this term (Autumn 2022), children who have 100% attendance will be awarded a bronze 100% badge.
 If they continue with their 100% attendance until the end of the of the Spring Term, they will be awarded a silver 100% badge and a gold badge if they have all 3 terms in the academic year at 100% attendance.
 A bronze 100% attendance badge will be awarded in your child’s first term of achieving 100%, it does not have to be in this term.

 Bronze Badge - 100% Attendance for 1 Term

 Silver Badge - 100% Attendance for 2 Terms

 Gold Badge - 100% Attendance for 3 Terms (Whole academic year)

 A 100% attendance badge will be awarded to any pupil who has not been absent or late to school at any time through the term in question.
 We do, however, recognise that some children may have to leave school slightly early, arrive late to school, or leave and return within the school day to attend an unavoidable medical appointment; such as Consultant hospital appointments, orthodontist appointments and emergency doctor/dentist appointments.
 Due to this, these children will be identified, case by case, and can still receive their 100% attendance badge.

 Persistent absence is when a pupil enrolment's overall absence equates to 10 per cent or more of their possible sessions.